 About Hair Chalking Products

-Nowadays, professional hair chalks are easily available in the market which are mostly used by the hair experts in various salons.
-However, these are quite expensive and you can find some cheaper yet equally effective alternatives.
-The most common products used for hair chalking are art chalks or soft chalk pastels that are available in packs of multiple colors and are way too cheaper.
+Nowadays, professional hair chalks are readily available in the market, which the hair experts in various salons mostly use.
+However, these are expensive, and you can find cheaper yet equally effective alternatives.
+The most common products used for hair chalking are art chalks or soft chalk pastels that are available in packs of multiple colors and are way too cheap.
 Hair chalks are also available in liquid and compact forms.
-Both are pretty good for coloring the strands but the liquid one might need oiling and conditioning to be removed while the compact one can be washed out effortlessly.
+Both are good for coloring the strands, but the liquid might need oiling and conditioning to be removed, while the compact one can be washed out effortlessly.

 DIY Hair Chalking – A Detailed Guide